-Relative to other graduate students and PhD candidates, I have extensive teaching experience in both the undergraduate and graduate settings.
-This fall, I am the instructor of record for a 20 person introductory undergraduate class in public policy at Vanderbilt.
-The course gives students real-life experience working for clients in the public and non-profit sectors as well as covers the theory and practice of policymaking.
-The clients include two Nashville City Councilmen, the Nashville Electric Service, Sister Cities of Nashville, and the Tennessee Higher Education Commission.
-Students will produce white papers for each of these clients by the end of the semester than answer a major policy problem the clients developed for this project.
+I was very lucky in graduate school as, relative to other graduate students, I gained extensive teaching experience in both the undergraduate and graduate settings.
+In Fall 2017, I was the instructor of record for a 20 person introductory undergraduate class in public policy at Vanderbilt.
+The course gave students real-life experience working for clients in the public and non-profit sectors as well as covers the theory and practice of policymaking.
+The clients included two Nashville City Councilmen, the Nashville Electric Service, Sister Cities of Nashville, and the Tennessee Higher Education Commission.
+Students produced white papers that answered a major policy policy problem identified by the clients.

-In Spring 2017, I taught a course in strategic enrollment management to graduate students in Vanderbilt’s higher education administration, international education and policy management, and master of public policy programs.
-I am slated to teach that course again in Spring 2018.
+In Spring 2016 and Spring 2017, I taught a course in strategic enrollment management to graduate students in Vanderbilt’s higher education administration, international education and policy management, and master of public policy programs.
+Vanderbilt has hired me as an adjunct professor to teach the course in a weekend format in Spring 2018.

-I have also served as a teaching assistant for 5 professors across 6 classes at 2 major research universities and given invited guest lectures or speaking opportunities at 4 universities across 2 continents.
+While a graduate student, I also served as a teaching assistant for 5 professors across 6 classes at 2 major research universities (Duke and Vanderbilt) and gave invited guest lectures at 5 universities across 2 continents.

 Lastly, after two years of instruction in best practices for teaching and learning, I received a Graduate Certificate in College Teaching from Vanderbilt’s Center for Teaching and Learning in December 2016.